 You need contextual information.

-It is super easy to be fooled when all you are looking at is data on its own.
+It is super easy to be fooled when all you have to look at is data on its own, no context.

 Quarterback #1 was Tim Couch and Quarterback #2 was Peyton Manning.

-(wouldn’t it have been frustrating if I would have left that out?
+(Wouldn’t it have been frustrating if I would have left that out?
 As you can see, analytics contextualized data plays a role in nearly everything, football included.)

 A lot of manufacturers are missing this context (more than you might think).

-Often data is manually collected or collected from individual machines and stored in multiple systems.
-This usually means that machine and performance data are looked at independent of overall operations.
+Often, data is manually collected or collected from individual machines and stored in multiple systems.
+This usually means that machine and performance data are looked at independently of overall operations.

 It can be really hard to marry all of these snapshots of data together into something actionable or meaningful.